 - Parking is available in Private Parking area beside Alipiri Bus Stand.

 - Now-a-days who walk in this pathway wont be given a Divyadarshan token in the middle of the pathway like earlier due to Covid Restrictions.
 You need to have a confirmed darshan ticket before you start walking through this path way.
-You can book the Rs.300 tickets online at https://tirupatibalaji.ap.gov.in
+You can book the Rs.300 tickets and Free Darshan tickets at online – https://tirupatibalaji.ap.gov.in

 More About Alipiri